goschtl/zope/zope2book/trunk/source/Acquisition.rst

 or what?

 The answer is that acquisition works on the entire object hierarchy.
-If, for example, you have a DTML Method, "HappySong", in the root folder, and also in the root folder you have three nested Folders named "Users", "Barney" and "Songs", you may call this URL::
+If, for example, you have a Page Template, "HappySong", in the root folder, and also in the root folder you have three nested Folders named "Users", "Barney" and "Songs", you may call this URL::

   /Users/Barney/Songs/HappySong

-The HappySong method is found in the root folder, unless one of the other folders "Users", "Barney" or "Songs" happens to also have a method named "HappySong", in which case *that* method is used instead.
+The HappySong page is found in the root folder, unless one of the other folders "Users", "Barney" or "Songs" happens to also have a page named "HappySong", in which case *that* page is used instead.
-The HappySong method is searched for first directly in the "Songs" folder.
+The HappySong page is searched for first directly in the "Songs" folder.
 If it is not found, the acquisition hierarchy is searched starting at the first container in the hierarchy: "Barney".
 If it is not found in "Barney", the "Users" folder is searched.
 If it